-- 3.1 At the Audit and Assurance Committee on 8 March 2016, TfL's Chief Finance Officer agreed to provide regular updates to the Committee on the Crossrail Project to ensure that the Committee had a greater level of visibility of the railway that is to be handed over to TfL in just over two years. - 3.2 The Crossrail Project is jointly sponsored by TfL and the Department for Transport and was established to deliver a new east-west railway connecting Reading and Heathrow with Shenfield and Abbey Wood via central London.
+- 3.1 At the Audit and Assurance Committee on 8 March 2016, TfL's Chief Finance Officer (CFO) agreed to provide more regular updates to the Committee on the Crossrail Project, to ensure that the Committee had a greater level of visibility of the railway that is to be handed over to TfL in approximately two years time. - 3.2 The Crossrail Project is jointly sponsored by TfL and the Department for Transport (DfT) and was established to deliver a new east-west railway connecting Reading and Heathrow with Shenfield and Abbey Wood via central London.
 The project includes the delivery of 42km of new tunnels under London and the construction of 10 new stations at locations including Paddington, Bond Street, Farringdon and Canary Wharf.
 It also includes upgrade works on existing rail lines between Reading and Paddington; and Liverpool Street and Shenfield.
 The overall funding envelope for the project is £14.8bn. - 3.3 Delivery of the project is led by Crossrail Limited (CRL), a wholly owned subsidiary of TfL, with the operational elements such as the rolling stock and depot led by TfL.
 In May 2015, TfL took over rail services between Liverpool Street and Shenfield.
 These services currently operate as TfL Rail but will ultimately form part of the Elizabeth line.
-TfL Rail is currently one of the best performing train operators in the country, with a Moving Annual Average Public Performance Measure of 93.95 per cent, up 2.7 per cent from the prior year.
+TfL Rail is currently one of the best performing train operators in the country with a Moving Annual Average Public Performance Measure (PPM) of 94.46 per cent (Period 5).